perokvist/event-driven-architecture/azure_containers.md

 >*"Dapr is a portable, event-driven runtime that makes it easy for developers to build resilient, microservice stateless and stateful applications that run on the cloud and edge and embraces the diversity of languages and developer frameworks."* - [dapr.io](https://dapr.io/)

-Since it's targeting challanges within distributed system development, it's full potential today might be best fulfilled together with an orcestrator.
+Since it's targeting challenges within distributed system development, it's full potential today might be best fulfilled together with an orchestrator.
 But from a developers perspective that shouldn't matter.
 A perspective shared by [OAM](https://oam.dev/).

 And together with OAM, one could imagine how future services could look like.

 >*"An open standard for defining cloud native apps and building app-centric platforms."* - [oam.dev](https://oam.dev/)

-Speaking of the future, imagine dapr running a WASM module, acting as a bridge between app and cloud, or in a low powered device that also could be managed by an orcestrator via [OCI](https://opencontainers.org/).
+Speaking of the future, imagine dapr running a WASM module, acting as a bridge between app and cloud, or in a low powered device that also could be managed by an orchestrator via [OCI](https://opencontainers.org/).

 Read more about dapr and its future in [Learning Dapr](https://g.co/kgs/QaJk77) (book).